WangTaoSpace/paddlepaddle-UNet/README.md

-A copy of Pytorch-UNet address is https://github.com/milesial/Pytorch-UNet
+A imitation of Pytorch-UNet address is https://github.com/milesial/Pytorch-UNet